Convexity Not Required: Estimation of Smooth Moment Condition Models: Introduction

+Several conditions found in the convex and non-convex optimization literatures imply the weaker condition introduced of this paper.
+These include strong, star, and quasar convexity of the objective function.
+It also relates to the Polyak-Łojasiewicz condition, an important inequality which has gathered much interest in machine learning to prove convergence of gradient-descent.
+Strong monotonicity of the moments, a condition for solving just-determined system of non-linear equations, and strong injectivity, introduced here for just and over-identified models, also imply the weaker condition.
+Hence, the condition introduced in this paper is a common denominator of several existing conditions.
+In terms of econometrics properties, the conditions are sufficient for the parameters to be both locally and globally identified, when the model is correct or moderately misspecified.

-A simple MA(1) estimation from \citet{gourieroux1996} illustrates this analytically and numerically.
-The problem is non-convex, yet the rank condition holds.
-As predicted, the recommended Gauss-Newton algorithm converges.
+A simple MA(1) estimation from \citet{gourieroux1996} illustrates the results analytically and numerically.
+The problem is non-convex: the scalar Hessian can be positive, negative, or zero; yet the conditions hold.
+As predicted, the recommended \textsc{gn} algorithm converges.
 Newton-Raphson provably diverges, and off-the-shelf optimizers can be unstable.
+When the model is moderately misspecified, \textsc{gn} remains globally convergent.
+In line with theory, significant misspecification can produce non-global optima which hinder the global convergence of gradient-descent and Gauss-Newton.

-Then, two empirical applications further confirm the predictions.
-The first application revisits the numerical results of \citet{knittel2014} for estimating random coefficient demand models.
+Two empirical applications further illustrate the results.
+The first application revisits the numerical results of \citet{knittel2014} for estimating random coefficient demand models on Nevo's generated cereal data.
 The same \textsc{gn} algorithm systematically converges from a wide range of starting values.
-A basic implementation of \textsc{gn} consists of a loop with \textit{three lines of code}.
 In contrast, R's more sophisticated built-in optimizers can be inaccurate and often crash without additional error-handling.
 The second application estimates a small New Keynesian model with endogenous total factor productivity by impulse response matching.
 Matlab's built-in optimizers have better error-handling so that crashes are less problematic.
-Nonetheless, these optimizers' performance can be mixed and sensitive to reparameterizations whereas \textsc{gn} performs well for nearly all starting values.
+Nonetheless, these optimizers' performance can be mixed whereas \textsc{gn} performs well for nearly all starting values.

-The main takeaway is that non-convexity need not be a deterrent to structural estimation: simple algorithms converge quickly and globally under alternative conditions.
-Should the rank condition fail, \citet{Forneron2022b} builds an algorithm that is globally convergent under standard econometric assumptions and allows for non-smooth sample moments.
+Numerically, in all three applications, the GMM objective is non-convex at most values.
+The strong injectivity condition holds at most values, an indication that \textsc{gn} and gradient-descent are appropriate.
+The later converges very slowly, however.
+These findings explain the good performance of \textsc{gn} relative to more commonly used methods.
+The main takeaway is that non-convexity need not be a deterrent to structural estimation: simple algorithms can converge quickly and globally under alternative conditions.